shubham-saudolla/Lilac-Theme/README.md

 ---

+This theme improves upon Rainglow's Lavender (Contrast) theme with

+- A darker terminal background
+- A coloured highlight for both active editor tabs as well as dirty tabs
-This theme improves upon Rainglow's Lavender (Contrast) theme, with a black terminal background, improved statusbar visibility when a workspace is open (black text on a lilac background), and better visual cues (statusbar with a white background and black text when no folder is open), etc. It is designed to be aesthetically pleasing and caters to the pastel-goth chick within me.
+- Improved statusbar visibility; the statusbar is coloured when a folder/workspace is open and white when not.

+Lilac was designed to be aesthetically pleasing and caters to the pastel-goth chick within me.
-The theme is easy on the eyes, with a black background for the editor and bright pastel text highlighting.

-Lilac is also available for Hyper terminal.
+The theme is also available for the Firefox browser and the Hyper terminal.

 ---